open-pay/openpay-ios/README.md

 ## Installation

 - Download the latest released version (https://github.com/open-pay/openpay-ios/releases/download/v2.0.0/SDK-v2.0.0.zip).
-- Add openpay library (openpay-v2.0.0.a) to your project and to Build Phases -> Link Binary With Libraries.
+- Add openpay library (Openpay.a) to General -> Linked Framework and Libraries.
+  - In the popup, click "Add Other..." option
+  - Select the file "Openpay.a"
-- Add webkit framework to Build Phases -> Link Binary With Libraries.
+- Add webkit framework to General -> Linked Framework and Libraries.
+  - Search for "WebKit.framework", select it and click "add"

 ## Headers